Russ Harvey Consulting - Computer and Internet Services

 Upgrade Criteria

-Windows 11 has complicated this issue because the majority of computers older than a couple of years cannot meet the requirements yet will likely be your only Windows option with a new computer.
+Windows 11 has complicated this issue because the majority of computers built for Windows 7 or 10 cannot meet the requirements.

 Return to top